vippsas/vipps-checkout/README.md

 To test Checkout:

-* [Visit our demo store](https://demo.vipps.no/vipps-checkout) where you can try out different flavours of Checkout
+* [Visit our demo store](https://demo.vipps.no/vipps-checkout) where you can try out different flavors of Checkout

 ## Getting started